jdillonh/Vynth/README.md

 ## Instructions
 ### Modules
 Modules are the building blocks of every program.
 Click the boxes around the sides of the screen to create modules.
+Click and drag modules to move them around.
 "Patch" them together by clicking on the outlet of one module (the grey circle on its right side) and then the inlet of another module (one of the circles on its left side).
-After creating a patch click the reload button **REL** to compile and run your program.
+After creating a patch click the reload button (**REL**) to compile and run your program.

 Patches generally look like this *inputs* -> *transformations* -> *output*.